gesellix/ansible-docker/README.md

     docker pull gesellix/ansible:latest

 You may choose an explicit tag to select your desired version.
-Available are:
+Available are e.g.:

     docker pull gesellix/ansible:1.9.4
     docker pull gesellix/ansible:2.0.0.2